 Shared Configuration Across Teams

-Assume you have a two or more teams, each works for a different internal or external service, like:
+Assume you have two or more teams, each work for a different internal or external service, like:

 • Product 1